mauretto78/in-memory-list/README.md

 ### element-uuid

-You can assign an unique ID to list elemens (instead, a [uuid](https://github.com/ramsey/uuid) will be generated).
+You can assign an uuid to list elemens (instead, a [uuid](https://github.com/ramsey/uuid) will be generated).
 Consider this array:

 ```php
 $simpleArray = [